j-rilling/SDCND_Capstone/README.md

 Althought the "ssdlite_mobilenet_v2_coco" performs good for simulator, but it didn't perform good enough for real world test.
 To improve the performance, another model "ssd_mobilenet_v1_coco_2017_11_17" was used and was retrained on a dataset kindly shared [here](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view).
 It was a great help finding a GitHub nickname [coldKnight](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI) explaining how to re-train the models.

-After training, the result was quiet satisfied, here are some examples:
+After training, the result was quite satisfied, here are some examples:

 ![](./ReportImages/Sim_1.png)